Talking about consent

 • "Not now"

-• "I kind of what to stop"
+• "I kind of want to stop"

 • "Can we take a break?"